-All tyres will be measured mounted on the rim at a pressure of 1 kg/cm (14 lb./sq.in.); measurements taken at a tyre section located 90° from the ground.
+All tyres will be measured mounted on the rim at a pressure of 1 kg/cm (14 lb./sq.in.); measurements are taken at a tyre section located 90° from the ground.

-Any modification to the rim or spokes of an integral wheel (cast, moulded, riveted) as supplied by the manufacturer or of a traditional detachable rim other than for spokes, valve or security bolts is prohibited except for tyre retention screws sometimes used to prevent tyre movement relative to the rim.
+Any modification to the rim or spokes of an integral wheel (cast, moulded, riveted) as supplied by the manufacturer or of a traditional detachable rim (other than for spokes, valve or security bolts) is prohibited.
+The only exception made is for tyre retention screws, sometimes used to prevent tyre movement relative to the rim.
 If the rim is modified for these purposes, bolts, screws, etc., must be fitted.